smacoh/LeagueAnalysis/README.md

-# League of Legends: The Importance of Monster Objectives to Wins
+# League of Legends: The Impact of Monster Objectives on Wins
 UCSD DSC 80 Final Project

 test changes